Altinn/altinn-access-management-frontend/README.md

 ## Getting started 🚀

 To run or build the frontend, you'll need [Node](https://nodejs.org/) and [Yarn](https://yarnpkg.com/getting-started/install).
 Simply run `yarn` on root to install dependencies and then `yarn start` to start the development environment.
-Go to the folder src/routes/Router to see different paths to the different components.
-The current prefix is http://localhost:5173 (but this might changed later).
+The current prefix is http://localhost:5173 (but this port might changed later).
+FYI: http://localhost:5173 doesn't show anything right now and it shouldn't show anything either.
+Go to http://localhost:5173/accessmanagement/ui/api-delegations to see one of the main views of API delegations.
+Look in the folder src/routes/Router to see different paths to the different components.

 ## Project organisation 🧩